psyinfra/onyo/README.md

   the field names defined by the asset name scheme, and after creation opens the new `asset` file with the editor.
-  After the editing is done, the new file will be checked for the validity of it's YAML syntax and based on the rules in `.onyo/validation/validation.yaml`.
+  After the editing is done, the new file will be checked for the validity of its YAML syntax and based on the rules in `.onyo/validation/validation.yaml`.
   - `--template template`: specifies the template copied by the command.
 If not specified, it uses the standard template.
   - `--non-interactive` : Suppress opening of editor after file creation.